weaviate/weaviate-io/docs/weaviate/index.md

 Use State-of-the-Art AI model inference (e.g., Transformers) for accessing data (text, images, etc.) at search-and-query time to let Weaviate manage the process of vectorizing data for you - or provide your own vectors.

 * **Combine vector and scalar search**<br />
  Weaviate allows for efficient, combined vector and scalar searches.
-For example, “articles related to the COVID-19 pandemic published within the past 7 days.”
+For example, "articles related to the COVID-19 pandemic published within the past 7 days."
 Weaviate stores both objects and vectors and ensures the retrieval of both is always efficient.
 There is no need for a third-party object storage.

 * **Real-time and persistent**<br />
 Weaviate lets you search through your data even if it's currently being imported or updated.
 In addition, every write is written to a Write-Ahead-Log (WAL) for immediately persisted writes - even when a crash occurs.